rorystouder/OptionBotPro/docs/api/API_INTEGRATION.md

 ## Overview

-This document provides comprehensive guidance for integrating with the TastyTrade API for options trading functionality.
+This document provides comprehensive guidance for integrating with the TastyTrade API for options trading functionality using Ruby on Rails.

 ## API Documentation Links